 This post may contain affiliate or referral links, meaning I may earn a sales commission at no extra cost to you.
 Please see my full affiliate disclosure here.

 Ladybugs are very interesting creatures.
 They have many different colors and patterns, they come in all shapes and sizes, and they’re not nearly as fragile as you might think!
-In this blog post we will be learning all about ladybugs for kids.
+In this post, we will be learning all about ladybugs for kids.

 Find out some of the most fun ladybug facts that every kid should know about these lucky bugs.

 - Ladybugs can be found almost anywhere